clojure-quant/quanta-market/README.md

 # demo

-The demo folder contains various .clj files that can be evaluated in the repl.
+ start a nrepl-connection to the demo project. in demo folder you will find plenty of namespaces to play with in the repl.

+For parts of the code you need secrets from secrets.edn, which is sourced from "$MYVAULT/quanta.edn"

 # unit tests